• Facebook

-This Is How Mom Became Narcissistic- What She Didn’t Get in Childhood
+This Is How Mom Became Narcissistic or Borderline- What She Didn’t Get in Childhood

 Mom just can’t take criticism.

-She desperately needs for everything to look perfect on the outside.
-What’s more, she needs for you to look perfect.
+Maybe she desperately needs everything to look perfect on the outside.
+What’s more, she needs you to look perfect.
 That’s why… what you do is never good enough for her.
 Underneath it all, she doesn’t feel good enough about herself.
-As a result, she needs for you to look good to make her look good.
+As a result, she needs you to look good to make her look good.

 So, what happened to mom to make her this way?
-You may have long suspected mom has NPD or is at least is high in Narcissistic traits.
-You may wonder what happened to mom in her childhood to make her develop Narcissistic Personality Disorder or have traits of the disorder.
+You may have long suspected mom has NPD or BPD is at least is high in borderline or narcissistic traits.
+And you may wonder what happened in her childhood.

-• I think it is possible to have great distain for the destructive effects of these narcissistic defenses that hurt you as a daughter while holding in your mind that mom has been hurt too.
+• I think it is possible to have great disdain for the destructive effects of these narcissistic or borderline defenses that hurt you as a daughter while holding in your mind that mom has been hurt too.

 I discuss in this video what it was mom didn’t get in her childhood (that every child needs) to cause her to be narcissistic.